Staff Login

 Respite for Carers

 Respite care is a temporary arrangement to allow the main carer of someone to have time off for whatever reason.
 If you’re looking after someone, occasional breaks are absolutely essential to your wellbeing and health.
-Carers often use respite care to take a holiday or a break, or if they are ill and need time off.
+Carers often use respite care to access their own health appointments, go shopping, engage in a much-loved hobby, spend some time with family or friends or have some much-needed time to yourself.

 What can respite include?